Siemens Healthineers Appoints Vivek Kanade As New Head For Its Middle East And Africa Operations

-Siemens Healthineers ( ), one of the world's leading medical technology companies, announced the appointment of Vivek Kanade as the new Head for the company's business/operations in the Middle East and Africa (MEA).
+DUBAI, United Arab Emirates- Siemens Healthineers (), one of the world's leading medical technology companies, announced the appointment of Vivek Kanade as the new Head for the company's business/operations in the Middle East and Africa (MEA).
 The appointment, effective 4 December 2023, follows the company's decision to unite its operations across the Middle East and the African continent with the aim to better serve the diverse needs of healthcare providers and communities.

 Kanade is a Siemens veteran bringing more than thirty years of experience in the company from across different geographies and functions.
 In his previous role, Kanade held the position of Head of Strategy for the company's expansive Asia Pacific Japan region, prior to which Kanade was the Head at Siemens Healthineers for India, Bangladesh, Nepal, Sri Lanka, Bhutan and the Maldives.
 During this time, he was also Co-Chair at NatHealth in India, actively advising the Indian medical technology industry.